German submarine U-341: Service history

 The submarine was laid down on 28 October 1941 at the Nordseewerke yard at Emden as yard number 213, launched on 10 October 1942 and commissioned on 28 November 1942 under the command of Oberleutnant zur See Dietrich Epp.

 U-341 served with the 8th U-boat Flotilla, for training and then with the 3rd flotilla for operations from 1 June.

 First patrol

 U-341 sailed from Kiel on 25 May 1943, and out into the Atlantic Ocean via the Iceland / Faroe Islands gap.
 Having moved all over the central north Atlantic without encountering any shipping, she arrived at La Pallice in occupied France, on 10 July.

 Second patrol and loss

 For her second foray, U-341 departed La Pallice on 31 August 1943 and headed north.

 On 19 September, she was sunk by depth charges dropped by a Canadian B-24 Liberator of No. 10 Squadron RCAF southwest of Iceland.

-Fifty men died; there were no survivors
+All 50 of the crew died.

 Wolfpacks

 U-341 took part in one wolfpack, namely: